 2. Is there any relation between separate legal personality and limited liability?

-3. Whether the example of Waqf given by the proponent really shows that the concept of limited liability is really exist?
+3. Whether the example of Waqf given by the proponent shows that the concept of limited liability exists?

 “The (Waqf) property is the haqq of Allah Ta’ala.”